Thursday, 19 March 2015

 Is it bad to say I felt proud?

 Anyway, after we whizzed through these activities, we got straight into Midsummer Night's Dream.
 The main assignments that Edward predicted he would have difficulty with were: Product Commercials, Scene Summaries, and Social Web.
 We made an initial plan of him emailing me with his progress, then we decided on which activities to focus on first.
 Since he was struggling with a commercial idea, I probed his knowledge of the play by asking what goods or services he could remember.
 When we brainstormed a few ideas, he felt less worried about the assignment.
 Then we moved on to thinking of ideas for the Social Web.
 I suggested making a list of characters, then writing one linking character to each of them as a start.
-If he remembered more, great! if he needed some assistance, then I suggested re-reading the play and the dramatis personae.
+If he remembered more, great! if he needed some assistance, then I suggested re-reading the play and the dramatis personae

 By the end of the session, I felt like we had made some great progress even though we didn't do any actual writing!
 It feels so motivating and reassuring that I am actually capable of helping students... see below:

-time together, and I wouldn't have a positive effect on their learning, writing, and knowledge if I wasn't editing their work.
+Something that John Harder explained to us at the start of this session was that our influence during these sessions was important to student's development, regardless of what we actually accomplish.
+I was feeling worried that I wasn't helping these students enough in our short time together, and I wouldn't have a positive effect on their learning, writing, and knowledge if I wasn't editing their work.
 His sentiments made me feel extremely relieved that I was there for a reason and I was having a positive influence.
 Can't wait for next week!

-Tuesday 24 February 2015
+Tuesday, 24 February 2015

 Class 7- Mentoring Student Writers (Hawthorne Day 2)